WWPass authentication plugin for WordPress.

 For each of the credential files you uploaded, enter the absolute path (see http://developers.wwpass.com/help#faq ) in the corresponding fields and click "Check and save settings".

-To associate your PassKey to your WordPress user account you will need to log on to your WordPress site.
-From the Dashboard select WWPass and click on ‘Associate’ (you will need to present your PassKey).
+To bind your PassKey to your WordPress user account you should login to your WordPress site using existing username and password.
+From the Dashboard select WWPass and click on ‘Attach’ (you will need to present your PassKey) or scan the QR code displayed on the page using your WWPass PassKey Lite.

-The next time you log on to your site, just click on ‘Log In with WWPass’ and present your PassKey.
+The next time you log on to your site, just click on ‘Log In with WWPass PassKey’ to login with WWPass hardware PassKey or scan the QR code displayed on the login page with your WWPass PassKey Lite.